sidedishdev/public/README.md

-# Integratins Captain monorepo
+# SideDish monorepo

-A home for public Integrations Captain packages.
+A home for public SideDish packages.